amh312/PDAST/README.md

 ***Reproducing the study***

-1. To reproduce the study, the following scripts must be run first:
+1. To reproduce the study, all scripts above must be stored in the working directory.
+The following scripts must be run first:
    a. **PDAST_packages&settings.R**
    b. **PDAST_cleaning.R**
    c. **PDAST_feature_engineering.R**